hwengineer/STM32-ldscripts/README.md

 The `> RAM` copies all references to RAM and also reserve the RAM space for the variables.
 Ant the `AT(__exidx_end__)` command tells the compiler to store the values in Flash after the `__exidx_end__` symbol.
 With the `_sidata = LOADADDR(.data);` we create a hook-symbol so we know where the values are stored in flash.
-In the startup code we now have to copy the initialisation values *by hand*.
+In the startup code we now have to copy the initialization values *by hand*.

 At last we define the .bss section.